 Radiator fan and parts in original condition.
 Also note the alternator in background.

 All rebuilt, shiny and new.
-Fan motor overhauled and body painted in hammertone finish.
-Alternator rebuilt bead blasted and coated with POR15 Glisten clear coat.
+Fan motor was overhauled and the body painted in hammertone finish.
+Alternator rebuilt, media blasted and coated with POR15 Glisten clear coat.

 Even the horns were given a full refurbishment.

 I had trouble with the notoriously unreliable original Lucas OPUS electronic ignition from day one.
 After two weeks changed to Crane XR700 electronic ignition and had no further issues.

 Fitted an after-market cruise control which made highway trips a breeze.

 All fixed, fitted out and ready for the engine.

 Tight engine bay with everything installed.
 Clever the way the alternator is forward mounted.

 The fans were rebuilt.
 The radiator had recently been recored but the top and bottom tanks were removed and the core flushed.
 Engine cooling works well and no trouble with overheating even on the hottest of days.